 UnitedHealthcare is the next most affordable.
 It only has a $40 reduction but a high customer service rating and a $5,500 out-of-pocket cap.

-Wellcare is one of the most expensive plans, with a maximum out-of-pocket cost as high as $7,550.
+Wellcare is one of the most expensive plans, with a maximum out-of-pocket cost of $7,550.
 It also has a low $29 Part B reduction.

 |PLAN||PREMIUM||MOOP||PART B REDUCTION||STAR RATINGS|

-Another good thing about Medicare Advantage in Indiana is that you might have the option to add ancillary coverage that you can’t get with Original Medicare.
+Another good thing about Medicare Advantage in Indiana is that you can add ancillary coverage that you can’t get with Original Medicare.
 This usually includes benefits like dental, vision, hearing, and more.

-With talk about supplemental Medicare coverage, you might be wondering about some estimated prices for this.
+With talk about supplemental Medicare coverage, you might wonder about some estimated prices for this.
 Luckily, there are charts for the following major cities below:

 Is Medicare Part D the same as Medicare Advantage in Indiana?